Aerial View of the Bungle Bungle Range, Purnululu National Park

 Advertising

 In Sydney but want nature, right now?
 The Royal National Park is less than an hour's drive from the CBD, yet so many Sydneysiders haven't stepped foot in the pristine 15,091 hectares of bushland that lines the coast south of Sydney.
-Whether you want to swim, trek, picnic, bike ride, swim or just run away from the big smoke for the day, the Royal National Park will provide an outdoors, adventure-filled day out.
+Whether you want to swim, trek, picnic, bike ride, swim or just run away from the big smoke for the day, the Royal National Park will provide an outdoor, adventure-filled day out.

 Distance from major city: 45-minute drive from Sydney CBD

-Best time to visit: from September to February for good swimming weather
+Best time to visit: From September to February for good swimming weather

 Entry fees: $12 per vehicle per day